Michael Sobell: Philanthropy

-The nature of Michael Sobell's business led him to become involved in educational and other institutions which advanced science and he served as chairman of the British Technion Committee.
+Sobell's business activities led him to become involved in educational and other institutions which advanced science and he served as chairman of the British Technion Committee.
 In addition, he used his great wealth to set up the Anne and Michael Sobell Trust in 1962 (renamed the Sobell Foundation in 1977) which provided financial support to a variety of benevolent causes including medical, educational, and fitness endeavours.
-Sobell's foundation supported and raised funds for facilities such as Sobell House Hospice, Michael Sobell Sinai School, Michael Sobell Hospice, the Brain Research Trust and the Michael Sobell Sports Centre at Finsbury Park, Islington.
-The Michael Sobell Leisure Centre in Aberdare, South Wales also carries his name.
+His foundation supported and raised funds for facilities such as Sobell House Hospice, Michael Sobell Sinai School, Michael Sobell Hospice, the Brain Research Trust and the Michael Sobell Sports Centre at Finsbury Park, Islington.
+The Michael Sobell Leisure Centre in Aberdare, South Wales, also carries his name.

 Michael Sobell was knighted in the 1972 New Year Honours becoming a Knight Bachelor.
 He died in 1993 aged 100.
 He bequeathed most of his fortune to his charitable foundation.